m-martin-j/CDA-systems-ref-arch/readme.md

 1. Install Microsoft Visio 2013 or newer.
 1. To make SO available in Visio via the modeling language Parallel Activity Specification Schema (PASS), follow the installation guideline provided at [https://subjective-me.jimdofree.com/visio-modelling/](https://subjective-me.jimdofree.com/visio-modelling/) or [https://github.com/MatthesElstermann/ALPS-Visio-Add-In](https://github.com/MatthesElstermann/ALPS-Visio-Add-In).
 1. Clone this repository.

+## Acknowledgments
+We want to thank the esteemed anonymous reviewers of the 58th Hawaii International Conference on System Sciences 2025 for their valuable feedback contributing to improve this reference architecture.